 Think you might have a Thyroid Problem? or want to Track your symptoms?
 Take my Thyroid Quiz here

 Why Your Thyroid Needs Selenium- Improved T4-T3 Conversion

 By itself, a selenium deficiency does not cause any specific condition but it does make the body more susceptible to illness.
 Selenium plays a strong role in immune function that protects your body from the nutritional, biological and infectious stresses that can make you sick.
 Selenium optimizes metabolism, supports the synthesis of thyroid hormone and protects the thyroid from damage resulting from overexposure to iodine.

 Selenium is essential to the process that converts T4 to T3.
 As we explain to our thyroid clinic patients, T3 is the active form of thyroid hormone; low T3 levels can cause hypothyroid symptoms.
-Selenium improves this conversion in a way that causes T4 levels to fall and T3 levels to rise.
+Selenium improves this conversion of T4 into T3

 A severe selenium deficiency can interfere with this conversion, resulting in low T3 levels and symptoms of hypothyroidism.
 Research supports our scientific view that selenium supplements are beneficial in the treatment of autoimmune thyroid conditions.

 One study shows selenium supplementation positively impacts inflammatory activity in autoimmune disease affecting the thyroid; reducing this inflammation decreases the amount of damage to thyroid tissue.
 Researchers in this study think this benefit is the result of increases in glutathione peroxidase and thioredoxinreductase activity along with lowered toxic concentrations of hydrogen peroxide and lipid hydroperoxides resulting from thyroid hormone synthesis.